mhaugrud/msumcspy/_sources/SimplePythonData/Typeconversionfunctions.rst

     print(type(float("123.45")))

-The type converter ``str`` turns its argument into a string.
+The type constructor ``str`` uses its argument to create a string.
 Remember that when we print a string, the quotes are removed.
 However, if we print the type, we can see that it is definitely `str`.

 .. activecode:: ch02_22